Thinking of transferring to OR from Fond du Lac Tribal and Community College?

 - Department or committee will review.

-Beginning January 1, 2002, all Minnesota Transfer Curriculum courses offered by a Minnesota State Colleges and Universities System institution must transfer into the goal areas as designated by the original institution.
+Beginning January 1, 2002, all Minnesota Transfer Curriculum courses offered by a Minnesota State institution must transfer into the goal areas as designated by the original institution.
 If a student’s evaluation does not reflect this, the student should meet with the transfer counselor.
-The complete Minnesota State Colleges and Universities System policy 3.39 for Transfer Rights and Responsibilities is located here.
+The complete Minnesota State policy 3.39 for Transfer Rights and Responsibilities is located here.

 Review of Courses

-Fond du Lac Tribal and Community College will implement a periodic review process for its Minnesota Transfer Curriculum and the courses included as required by Minnesota State Colleges and Universities system.
+Fond du Lac Tribal and Community College will implement a periodic review process for its Minnesota Transfer Curriculum and the courses included as required by Minnesota State.

 Fond du Lac Tribal and Community College Minnesota Transfer Curriculum Course Outlines can be found here.